 I didn’t choose Zambia – it chose me!
-I went there initially on a business incentive trip with my late husband, Lawrence.
-More than nine years later and over 20 subsequent visits to Mukuni and surrounding Chiefdoms I have seen first hand the need, poverty and devastation caused by HIV and AIDS in Zambia.
+I went there initially on a business incentive trip with my late husband.
+More than 15 years later and over 30 subsequent visits to Mukuni, and surrounding Chiefdoms, I have seen first hand the extreme poverty, the need, and the devastation caused by HIV and AIDS in Zambia.

 Zambia is not only one of the poorest countries in Africa but in the entire world.
 Two thirds of the population live on less than £1 ($2 dollars) a day.
-Yet it is a country at peace, has beautiful people, a wealth of national parks and the potential to develop as a major tourist destination.
-The people need our help to overcome their hardships and education is the key.
+Yet it is a country at peace, has beautiful people, a wealth of national parks and the potential to further develop as a major tourist destination.
+The people are in need of help to overcome their hardships and education is the key.

 - 18,000,000 population

 - one in six adults infected with HIV

 - every family infected or affected by HIV/AIDS

 - 75% shortage of medical supplies

 Victoria Falls after the rains Zambezi Elephant Trails

 Livingstone is the tourist capitol of Zambia and just a few miles from one of the Severn Wonders of the World – Victoria Falls, which is also listed as a World Heritage Site.
 This area is fast developing in tourism.
 New hotels, lodges and attractions are bringing employment and income to the region.
 The Butterfly Tree has made a substantial difference in this area.
 We improve the health standards, provide safe, clean water, support feeding programmes, build classrooms and develop entire new schools.
 We are the biggest contributor to education in the Kazungula District.
 We have expanded our work into Musokotwane, Sikute and Nyawe Chiefdoms.